leo-pfeiffer/epi-sim-data/README.md

 # msc-thesis-data
-Data repository for my MSc thesis
+Data repository for my MSc thesis.
+Data used as input for the EpiSim web application.

+### 📁 simulations
+Contains results of epidemic simulations.

+### 📁 network_data
+Contains input data to create the mobility network.